ncss-tech/sharpshootR/README.md

 # sharpshootR

-This package contains mish-mash of functionality and sample data related to the daily business of soil survey operations with the USDA-NRCS.
+This package contains a mish-mash of functionality and sample data related to the daily business of soil survey operations with the USDA-NRCS.
 Many of the functions are highly specialized and inherit default arguments from the names used by the various NCSS (National Cooperative Soil Survey) databases.

 Install the stable version from CRAN: